Student Code of Conduct

 Loss or Theft

 We believe that ISNS is a safe school whose members are respectful of each other and each other’s property.
 However, as in any social environment, we also stress that individuals be vigilant with regard to ensuring the security of their personal property.
 ISNS is not responsible for valuables that are lost or stolen on campus or when on school trips.
 In case of theft students should report it immediately to the divisional administrator.
 The divisional administrator will investigate the incident as thoroughly as possible.
-There is a lost and found area located to the right of the front desk in the lobby.
+There is a lost and found area located at the guard station near the front gate.

 Alcohol, Tobacco and Illegal Drugs